EL-BID/CACAO/README.md

 For running the web component locally at a development desktop with minimal setup, you should follow these steps:

-1. Install, configure and start a node of ElasticSearch (version 7.14.1) locally.
-At least one node should be enough.
+1. Start a node of ElasticSearch (version 7.14.1) with docker-compose-dev.yml.
+Run "docker-compose -f docker-compose-dev.yml up -d".

 2. Compile/build the ***CACAO Web project*** .
 If you are using an IDE such as Eclipse, the automatic build should be enough.